You’re going skiing at Steamboat Resort – are you stoked?

 Types of snow at Steamboat Resort

 Steamboat Resort is known for its Champagne Powder ®, some of the lightest, fluffiest snow you’ll ever experience.
-You may hear a few other terms for snow: corduroy (perfectly groomed overnight by a fleet of snowcats), dust on crust (a thin layer of freshly fallen snow on top of corduroy), concrete (deep, heavy snow), freshies (untracked powder) – the list goes on.
+You may hear a few other terms for snow: corduroy (perfectly groomed overnight by a fleet of snowcats), dust on crust (a thin layer of freshly fallen snow on top of firm snow), concrete (deep, heavy snow), freshies (untracked powder) – the list goes on.

 Skiers go downhill, right?